 Anyone who has ever watched children engage in their lives recognizes that seemingly simple every day actions are imbued with whole-hearted attention.
 The Dharma School brings these qualities forth and engages children in fundamental Dharma teachings.

-In level one children are introduced to the Dharma teachings.
 We explore questions such as “How can hanging up our coat be an act of generosity?”
 “What is patience in relation to watching a plant grow?”
 “How is kindness reflected in how we eat our food?”

-Each class (both levels) will include a snack.
+Each class will include a snack.

 The Dharma School is open to children of all backgrounds.
 It is not required that parents be zen practitioners for their children to be involved in the dharma school.
 However, parents often find that joining the adults for a sitting period, service and Dharma talk while their children are in class is a great way of connecting with the same teachings their children are learning about.